Battle of Long Sault: Historiography

 The deaths of Dollard des Ormeaux and his men were recounted by Catholic nuns and entered into official church history.
 For over a century, Dollard des Ormeaux became a heroic figure in New France, and then in Quebec, who exemplified selfless personal sacrifice, who had been martyrs for the church, and for the colony.
 19th-century historians such as François-Xavier Garneau converted the battle into a religious and nationalistic epic in which zealous Roman Catholics deliberately sacrificed themselves to fend off an attack on New France.

 However, there were other versions of the story, even then, that raised questions about Dollard's intentions and actions.
-For one, many historians now believe that Dollard and his men went up the Ottawa River for other reasons and did not even know of the approaching Iroquois.
-Nevertheless, Dollard did indeed divert the Iroquois army temporarily from its objective in 1660, thereby allowing the settlers to harvest their crop and escape famine.
+For one, many historians now believe that Dollard and his men went up the Ottawa River for other reasons and did not even know of the approaching Haudenosaunee.
+Nevertheless, Dollard did indeed divert the Haudenosaunee army temporarily from its objective in 1660, thereby allowing the settlers to harvest their crop and escape famine.

 Some historians have claimed that all Frenchmen including Dollard were killed in the last valiant explosion of the famous grenade that had not made it over the wall of the fort and landed in the midst of the remaining French.
-Others claim that some were captured and tortured to death, and in some extreme cases even cannibalized by the Iroquois.
-Also there are variations as to who relayed the fate of Dollard des Ormeaux, some versions claim it was Huron survivors who delivered the grim news to the French at Ville-Marie, others claim that Catholic nuns recounted the story.
+Others claim that some were captured and tortured to death, and in some extreme cases even cannibalized by the Haudenosaunee.
+Also there are variations as to who relayed the fate of Dollard des Ormeaux, some versions claim it was Wendat survivors who delivered the grim news to the French at Ville-Marie, others claim that Catholic nuns recounted the story.

 Modern historians have looked beyond the politically charged elements surrounding Dollard des Ormeaux and come up with theories that differ from the traditionally told stories of his life and demise.
-For instance, some have hypothesized that Dollard's motivation for heading west from Ville Marie may not have been to head off the Iroquois war party.
-Instead, it was well known at the time that the Iroquois finished their hunting expeditions for furs in the spring, and an enterprising Frenchman with military experience, such as Dollard, may have been tempted to test his mettle by risking the voyage up the Ottawa River.
+For instance, some have hypothesized that Dollard's motivation for heading west from Ville Marie may not have been to head off the Haudenosaunee war party.
+Instead, it was well known at the time that the Haudenosaunee finished their hunting expeditions for furs in the spring, and an enterprising Frenchman with military experience, such as Dollard, may have been tempted to test his mettle by risking the voyage up the Ottawa River.

-Some historians have also posited that the Iroquois did not continue to Montreal because it was not representative of Iroquois warfare tactics.
-Iroquois war parties sought the trophies of battle and taking prisoners.
-If Dollard des Ormeaux and his party did indeed stave off the Iroquois attack for seven days, their defeat would have satisfied that goal and aspect of Iroquoian warfare.
+Some historians have also posited that the Haudenosaunee did not continue to Montreal because it was not representative of Haudenosaunee warfare tactics.
+Haudenosaunee war parties sought the trophies of battle and taking prisoners.
+If Dollard des Ormeaux and his party did indeed stave off the Haudenosaunee attack for seven days, their defeat would have satisfied that goal and aspect of Haudenosaunee warfare.

 While skeptical of Dollard's "heroic martyrdom" narrative, historian Mark Bourrie accepts that "the big Iroquois army to the south of the Long Sault was close to Montreal and might have been heading for [it]," in which case the claims of 19th-century historians about the battle's military significance "may be true," and the battle may be thought of as "French Canada's Alamo."